 The rest of the day was filled with even more fishing awesomeness as we drove down the river and stopped at a few different places and I reeled in one more steelhead, but they were snags more than anything, so I am not sure if that really counts to others–but, they did to me!
 Jason caught a little rainbow and seven salmon.
 He got a nice steelhead, too, but I haven’t seen the pictures of that one yet, so that is still to be proven-ha.
 Very cool, though, as Jason isn’t typically fond of fishing, but he seemed to enjoy his time out there.

 When Toby got me to the point where I knew what I was doing on my own, he caught a couple of steelhead that ended up getting away.
 One of them actually jumped out of the water twice.
-It was probably one of the coolest things I had ever seen while fishing–I’m talking Outdoor Channel stuff, too.
-I loved every second of that day in Idaho, and I was happy to see Jason got out there, too, and was even successful.
+It was probably one of the coolest things I had ever seen while fishing–I’m talking Outdoor Channel stuff.
+I loved every second of that day in Idaho, and I was happy to see Jason out thereand successful.

 I appreciate Toby more than anything for taking the time to show me how it’s done.
-I’m talking about everything such as walking me through how to make my own rig to explaining the equipment I was using from the Ugly Stick to the type of line and the beads and weights on my line.
-I just haven’t been fishing that much in my life, aside from bowfishing, and learning from somebody who has fished their entire life and was nice enough to actually take the time out of their fishing time to show a newbie?
+I mean everything, such as walking me through how to make my own rig to explaining the equipment I was using from the Ugly Stick to the type of line and the beads and weights on my line.
+I just haven’t been fishing that much in my life, aside from bowfishing, and learning from somebody who has fished their entire life?
 That is purely awesome.
 That is how people learn–that is how I learned!
 I can’t wait to be that person to somebody else next year.
 As a matter of fact, I am SO excited for steelhead fishing next year, that I am already buying gear for the trip that will be made to Idaho in February and March when they are in their prime.
 Just thinking about Idaho Fish Camp 2016 is making me smile as I’m typing this.
 Outdoor addictions are good for the soul, and let me tell ya–I am addicted to steelhead fishing!
 Best.
 Day.
 Ever.

 I suppose it is time to prepare to give in to another one of my outdoor addictions and get my bow ready to slay some carp!